The ruling that Anders Breivik is sane leaves his ideas unchallenged. We need a new verdict for crimes of vainglory

 Thousands of people held roses at the 'Rose March' in Oslo, to pay tribute to the victims of Breivik's crimes.
 Photo by Joerg Carstensen/epa/Corbis

-Stephen Cave is a philosopher and journalist.
-His latest book is Immortality: The Quest to Live Forever and How it Drives Civilisation.
+Stephen Cave is an English philosopher and journalist.
+His latest book is Immortality: The Quest to Live Forever and How it Drives Civilisation (2012).
+He lives in Berlin.

 Anders Behring Breivik has been declared sane and criminally responsible for the murder of 77 innocents.
 But the debate about our proper response to him and other such killers will continue, for the simple reason that they present us with a grim dilemma.
 This can perhaps best be seen in the terrible irony that the surviving victims and victims’ families welcomed the verdict, and so did Breivik himself: the victims because it made him accountable; Breivik because he believes it shows his odious ideology to be legitimate.
 To resolve this dilemma, I suggest a new category of criminal act, which ascribes full responsibility to a killer for his crimes while making clear that the perpetrator is none the less risible, self-regarding and delusional.
 We could call it the Herostratic crime.